Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/4.0-let-player-run-animations/en.md

 ## Introduction to TexturePacker

 TexturePacker is a GUI and command line tool to create sprite sheets or sprite atlases!
-Without specifying any additional options TexturePacker already creates very good results, but you also have enough options available to adjust things to your needs.
 If you want to learn more about TexturePacker, go to [this website](http://www.codeandweb.com/texturepacker/documentation) for more information.

 Here I will give you a brief introduction for using TexturePacker to generate the animation files we need in our game.